solo-io/solo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 ---
 title: Dex and Gloo
 weight: 2
-description: Integrating Gloo and Dex IDP
+description: Integrating Gloo and Dex Identity Provider
 ---

-We will show how to connect [Dex Identify Provider](https://github.com/dexidp/dex) with Gloo.
+## Motivation

-Dex is an OpenID Connect identity hub.
+[Dex Identify Provider](https://github.com/dexidp/dex) is an OpenID Connect identity hub.
 Dex can be used to expose a consistent OpenID Connect interface to your applications while allowing your users to use their existing identity from various back-ends, include LDAP, SAML, and other OIDC providers.

+Using an Identity Hub like Dex has a few advantages:

+- JWT based authentication lends itself well for distributed systems.
+With an identity hub you can re-use your existing investment
+- Allows you to change your authentication back-end without effecting the rest of the system.

-You can also use Dex for kubernetes itself, to allow for example LDAP logins to work with kubectl.
+You can also use Dex for kubernetes itself. for example, to allow LDAP logins to work with kubectl.
-this is outside the scope of this document, but you can read more about it [here](https://github.com/dexidp/dex/blob/master/Documentation/kubernetes.md).
+This is outside the scope of this document, but you can read more about it [here](https://github.com/dexidp/dex/blob/master/Documentation/kubernetes.md).

+In this document we will demonstrate how to integrate Gloo and Dex using Gloo's support for OpenID Connect.
+This will allow using Dex to authenticate end users of Gloo's VirtualServices.

-This document will focus on deployment with a local cluster (like minikube, or kind).
+For simplicity, this document will focus on deployment with a local cluster (like [minikube](https://github.com/kubernetes/minikube), or [kind](https://github.com/kubernetes-sigs/kind)) .
 With small changes these can be applied to a real cluster.

-For simplicity we will use Dex with self sign certificate, as they are auto-generated.
-The same flow will work if you provide the certificates.
+We will use Dex with self sign certificate, as they are auto-generated.
+The same flow will work with user provided the certificates.

 ## Install Gloo